This article serves as a complete guide to document management system definition, features, and capabilities.

 Document Management System Audit Trail

 The ability to manage DMS documents during their lifecycle is critical.
 Viewing the entire history of all operations being done is one of the most important moves.
 This will allow you to see who read the DMS document, made improvements, downloaded the attachment, and so on.

 Batch Documents Creation & Update

-- Import data into Excel, where you can define the metadata and attachment location all at once.
+- Import data into Excel, where you can define the data and attachment location all at once.

 - To automatically gather information, keep an eye on a certain directory of your network drives.

-- Use Excel to update the metadata for a collection of files, then import the spreadsheet back into the system.
+- Use Excel to update the data for a collection of files, then import the spreadsheet back into the system.

 Fast & Improved Collaboration